MIS celebrates Earth Day every dayShare

-- Broad-based Recycling – through partnerships with Coca-Cola, Schupan and others at the track, MIS has collected more than 230,668 pounds of plastic bottles, aluminum, glass, cardboard and paper at the track since May 2008.
-In addition, MIS recycled 113,560 pounds of construction material in 2013.
+- Broad-based Recycling – through a partnership with Schupan and others at the track, MIS has collected more than 286,500 pounds of plastic bottles, aluminum, glass, cardboard and paper at the track since May 2008.
+In addition, MIS recycled 142,560 pounds of construction material in 2014.

-- Pace Car – A Ford Fusion Energi Hybrid paced the fields for the Quicken Loans 400 in June and Pure Michigan 400 in August.
+- Pace Car – A Ford Fusion Energi Hybrid paced the fields for the Quicken Loans 400 in June and Pure Michigan 400 in August in 2013.
 That car, through a promotion between Pure Michigan, Quicken Loans and Ford, was given away to a fan.

 - Government Partnerships – MIS is the first professional sports venue in the state to join the Michigan Business Pollution Prevention Partnership (MBP3) and Retired Engineers Technical Assistance Program (RETAP).
 These self-administered, private programs (with overview from the state) are designed to reduce pollution, lower energy usage and reduce costs.

 - Consumers Energy – MIS is the largest customer to enroll in Consumers Energy’s Green Generation to purchase power from renewable sources.
 In addition Consumers Energy will work to identify ways to cut energy usage at MIS and the two will work together at developing wind, solar and other renewable energy generation at the racetrack.